piatkowski/wckalkulator/readme.md

 If you appreciate my work - [Buy me a Coffee](https://www.buymeacoffee.com/piatkowski) or [Donate via PayPal](https://www.paypal.com/donate/?hosted_button_id=5DNZK72H5YCBY)

 Sell products by anything.
-You are not limited to sell only by length, area, volume, etc. **You decide how the prices will be calculated.** WooCommerce Custom Fields and Price Calculator plugin allows **full freedom** to define fields and formulas for calculating custom price.
+You are not limited to sell only by length, area, volume, etc. **You decide how the prices will be calculated.** WooCommerce Product Fields and Price Calculator plugin allows **full freedom** to define fields and formulas for calculating custom price.
 You can create a personalized product in your store.

 ## Documentation